 Best for: Enterprises with multi-cloud or federated data architectures that need a query layer across sources

 Starburst is a distributed SQL query engine built on Trino.
 It lets you query data across multiple sources — data lakes, warehouses, on-prem databases — without moving it first.
-For organizations with genuinely complex, multi-cloud data estates, this federation capability is difficult to replicate.

 Key features: Distributed SQL across data sources · Data mesh support · Role-based access control · Starburst Galaxy (managed cloud version) · Data products framework